Kingsoft

 Kingsoft Corporation (金山软件 (Jīnshān Ruǎnjiàn)) is a Chinese software company based in Beijing.
-Kingsoft operates four subsidiaries: Seasun for video game development, Cheetah Mobile for mobile internet apps, Kingsoft Cloud for cloud storage platforms, and WPS for office software, including WPS Office.
+Kingsoft operates four subsidiaries: Seasun for video game development, Cheetah Mobile for mobile internet apps, Kingsoft Cloud for cloud storage platforms, and Kingsoft Office Software for office software, including WPS Office.
 It also produced security software known as Kingsoft Security.
 The most popular game developed by Kingsoft is JX Online 3, launched in 2009.

 Kingsoft owns data centers in mainland China, Hong Kong, Russia, Southeast Asia, and North America.
+The company is listed on the Hong Kong Stock Exchange.

+History

 The company was founded in 1988 by Qiu Bojun.
-It reached its prime during 2008–2010.
 In 2011, Bojun sold his 15.68% stake in Kingsoft to Tencent.

-Kingsoft is listed on the Hong Kong Stock Exchange.